 Classifying inventory can be a lifesaver during tax time when accounting for Cost of Goods Sold (COGS), which ultimately tells you if your business was profitable.
 COGS is simply the total cost of buying or manufacturing your inventory.
 Classification also aids in smooth accounts payable and accounts receivable operations and a general ledger that balances out.

-Throughout the fiscal year, properly classifying inventory enables a business to do spot checks and create reports for more efficient operations.
-Inventory audits are never fun, whether you do it monthly, quarterly, or yearly, but classification definitely makes them less painful.
+Throughout the fiscal year, properly classifying inventory enables a business to do cycle counts and create accurate reports for more efficient operations.
+Inventory audits are never fun, whether monthly, quarterly, or yearly, but classification makes them less painful.

 Putting your inventory into the right buckets can make your accounting life much easier, but the types of inventory you hold can often depend on your inventory management philosophy.

 Choosing an inventory management strategy depends on the industry you operate in.
 For example, businesses that deal in raw materials and commodities might need to store large quantities of inventory, while a retailer or drop shipper might utilize a lean approach.

 With that in mind, here are two simple inventory management methods:

 Just in Time vs. Just in Case inventory

 Just in Time (JIT) inventory is not an inventory type but a methodology in which materials are only purchased and received when necessary to manufacture a finished product—not before.
 Hence “just-in-time.”
 This system is commonly referred to as lean manufacturing since it significantly reduces the amount of inventory a business has at any given time.